epsil/epsil.github.io/gll/index.md

       [failure failure])))
 ```

-If we get a successful result `(success val1 rest1)`{.scheme} from the first parser, we pass its remainder to the next parser with `(b rest1)`{.scheme}.
+If we get a successful result `(success val1 rest1)` from the first parser, we pass its remainder to the next parser with `(b rest1)`.
 If it also succeeds, we return a combined parse result.
 In all other cases, we return failure.
-(For simplicity, the `alt`{.scheme} and `seq`{.scheme} combinators take exactly two arguments; later we will write general versions accepting [any number of arguments](#final-improvements).)
+(For simplicity, the `alt` and `seq` combinators take exactly two arguments; later we will write general versions accepting [any number of arguments](#final-improvements).)

 However, because we are going to rewrite the parsers several times, it will be beneficial to express this combinator in a more abstract way.
-We therefore define a low-level "plumbing" function, `bind`{.scheme}, for chaining things together:
+We therefore define a low-level "plumbing" function, `bind`, for chaining things together:

 ```scheme
 (define (bind p fn)